TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 DAX (DynamoDB Accelerator) wouldn't be something we'd be taking about here.
 Caching would be ideal in cases where we need to optimise read-performance / access to some frequent data.
 Introducing caching in a real-time application doesn't serve the purpose - we'd be introducing unnecessary complexities and costs, without achieving something fruitful.
 Features like Auto-Scaling, Provisioned Throughput, have already been incorporated here.

-If the chat application spans multiple AWS regions, I would consider using DynamoDB Global Tables for multi-region replication, for ensuring low-latency access for users across the globe.

 A consistent high-volume read/write traffic would be a signal for me to explore DynamoDB batch operations.
 Particularly, for bulk write or delete operations, such as managing multiple connections in the ConnectHandler and DisconnectHandler Lambda functions.
 For individual, sporadic requests, where the application rarely receives bursts of traffic, the system would need to wait for a certain number of requests to accumulate before processing them together.
 In a scenario with sporadic requests, this delay might be noticeable.
 Not recommended for applications with low, sporadic traffic.